telerik/ajax-docs/controls/clientexportmanager/how-to/exporting-special-characters.md

     ![Special Characters Exported](images/clientexportmanager-special-characters-exported.png)

+>important Some of the popular fonts (Segoe UI, Arial Unicode MS, Noto Serif) by default do not support the bold font.
+In the browser you see it working since there are many fonts the browser can fall back to, however, the exported content is not able to fall back to any font.
+To be able to export the bold text, you will need to add the bold font to the collection.
+Bold font for Segoe and bold font for Arial Unicode, etc.
+>

 ## Tips on defining fonts

 Defining a `@font-face` element in the CSS of the page is equivalent to populating the `Fonts` collection.
 For example: